Who’s in charge at your house? You or your kids?

 You’ll save your kids a ton of trouble if you teach them that the world does not revolve around them.

-- Don’t talk about your child in front of other people – good or bad.
-The child learns to show off and enjoy being the center of attention.
+By telling their latest cute escapade or laughing about their antics in front of them, your child learns to show off and enjoy being the center of attention.
 You are training your child to seek attention.
 (Often we do this because our children’s cuteness and abilities boost our own self-worth.)

 It is true that children have rights, but those rights don’t make them equal to adults.
 They must learn to submit to authority and that life has limits.